DominicGuanzon/Pipeline_small_ncRNA/README.md

 Open Pipeline_small_ncRNA/Config/Sample_file.tsv and modify
     * Include FASTQ file names to be analysed in the "File_name" column.
+    * Include sample names corresponding to the FASTQ files.
+All subsequent files generated will use the sample name.
     * Include either "truseq" or "nextflex" libraries in the "Library_type" column.
 ```